jwyce/linear-jira-sync/README.md

 4. Run `npx prisma db push` to init sqlite database

-5. Run `pnpm start` to start the server
+5. Run `pnpm dev` to start the dev server

-## Deploying
+## Deploying to Railway.app

-1. Railway.app
+1. Fork this repository

+2. Start a new project on Railway.app

+3. Deploy from a GitHub repository

+4. Make sure build with Dockerfile is selected